HansMbua/FlutterTest/README.md

 this application is to test your knowlage in flutter

-1. ## Run the application with the right flutter dependencyand SDK.
+1. ## Run the application with the right flutter dependency and SDK.
 2. ## create the following page

 ![img.png](img.png)